+STEP 4:

-STEP 4: Guidance: The fourth step is to determine the physical fire protection measures relevant to protection of people in the event of fire.
+The fourth step is to determine the physical fire protection measures relevant to protection of people in the event of fire.

+Guidance:

 Although some of the information on fire protection measures may be obtained from discussion with management it is primarily obtained through physical inspection.

 17.0 MEANS OF ESCAPE FROM FIRE Record of Assessors Findings Relevant Photographs 17.1 Is the design and maintenance of the means of escape considered adequate?
-Yes The property is provided with a single concrete staircase.
-Flats discharge onto the main common parts/lift lobby area which in turn discharge onto the staircase, with egress at ground floor level via final exit doors provided to the front and rear elevations of the property.
+Yes Flats discharge into lobby areas which in turn discharge on to the lift lobby area, which discharges onto the main staircase, with egress at ground floor level via the front and rear elevation final exit doors.